Unofficial Slimming World vegan tagine – a Moroccan tagine recipe

 Why you should try this vegan tagine recipe

-Even if you don’t follow this recipe to the tee, you are sure to end up with a flavourful dinner as long as you add in some nuts or dried fruits and go liberally with several spices like cumin, ginger, cinnamon, paprika, saffron, and chilli.
-And most importantly don’t leave out the harissa.
-Harissa is a special blend of three kinds of chilli, which give the dish warmth and a distinct kick.
+Even if you don’t follow this recipe to the T, you are sure to end up with a flavourful dinner as long as you add in some nuts or dried fruits and go liberally with several spices like cumin, ginger, cinnamon, paprika, saffron, and chilli.
+And most importantly, don’t leave out the harissa.
+Harissa is a special blend of three kinds of chilli, which gives the dish warmth and a distinct kick.

 This dish is traditionally served over a bed of buckwheat, couscous, or rice.
 So you don’t even have to rack your brain about finding a suitable starch to pair it with!
 It would probably go well with quinoa too.